Your Educentric Team

 Dr. Sylvia Ibarra

-Dr. Sylvia Ibarra holds a doctorate from Northcentral University and has over 35 years of experience in K-12 education.
-Dr. Ibarra has served in many roles, including teacher, counselor, principal, and superintendent of schools.
-Her areas of expertise are principal development and school improvement.
-As superintendent, she implemented principal development initiatives with a focus on school improvement.
-She spearheaded the professional development and coaching of campus administrators to increase student learning outcomes.
-Dr. Ibarra is a champion for kids.
-She works tirelessly to increase opportunities for students to excel and thrive in supportive school environments.
+Dr. Sylvia Ibarra holds a doctorate from Northcentral University and brings more than 35 years of K-12 experience to her work as an Educentric Navigator and Partnership Development Associate.
+Her career has spanned roles as teacher, counselor, principal, and superintendent, with deep expertise in principal development and school improvement.
+As superintendent, she spearheaded professional development and coaching initiatives for campus administrators that directly increased student learning outcomes.
+Dr. Ibarra is a champion for students, working to expand opportunities for all children to excel in supportive school environments.
+She brings both practitioner credibility and a coach's sensibility to her work with principals and leadership teams.

 %20-%20Erica%20Taylor_JPG.jpg)